 Badlands National Park has two campgrounds: Cedar Pass Lodge Campground and Sage Creek Campground.
 For most RVs, Cedar Pass Lodge Campground is the only option as Sage Creek can only accommodate vehicles 18 feet in length or shorter.

 The Cedar Pass Lodge Campground is located walking distance from the Cedar Pass Lodge, which has a restaurant and a gift shop that sells camping supplies and groceries.
-Electric hookups are available in RV sites but no sewage hookups.
+Electric hookups are available in RV sites but there are no sewage hookups.
 A dump station on-site is $1 per use.
 Pay showers, flush toilets and water are also available in the area.
-The sites here are very large, and the campground doesn’t impose length limits.
+The sites here are very large, and in the summer, there are 14-day stay limits.

 Rethink the S’mores